 The Competitiveness Council is one of the ten current EU Council of Ministers formations.
 The various strands of activity of the Competitiveness Council are Industry, Internal Market, Research and Space.

-EU Affairs Unit together with our Permanent Representation in Brussels (PRB), co-ordinates material in relation to the Industry and Internal Market elements of the Competitiveness Council.
-The Innovation and Investment Division of our Department has responsibility for the Research, Innovation and Space aspects of the Council.
+The Department's EU Affairs Unit together with our Permanent Representation in Brussels (PRB), co-ordinates material in relation to the Industry and Internal Market elements of the Competitiveness Council.
+The Innovation and Investment Division of our Department has responsibility for the Space aspect of the Council.
+The Department of Further and Higher Education, Research, Innovation and Science has responsibility for the Research and Innovation aspects of the Council.

 The Council normally meets in a formal session four times a year in Brussels, the Minister and Ministers of State usually act as head of delegation at these formal meetings.
 Ministers also meet in an informal session once during each Presidency in the country of the member state hosting the Presidency.
 Portugal is the current Presidency of the EU until the end of June 2021.
 They will be followed from July to December 2021 by Slovenia.